openpnp/openpnp/Bottom-Vision.md

 To enable Bottom Vision visit Machine Setup -> Vision -> Bottom Vision, check the `Enabled?` checkbox and press Apply.

-In the same window, click the Pipeline `Edit` button to view and edit the [[CvPipeline]] pipeline that will be used to locate parts.
-The default pipeline is described below.
-You will probably need to customize it a bit for your machine.
+In the same window, click the Pipeline `Edit` button to view and edit the default pipeline that will be used to locate parts.
+The default pipeline is used when no part specific pipeline has been configured.
+The built in pipeline is described below.

+You will probably need to customize the pipeline a bit for your machine.
 Since this is a very new feature there is likely to be a lot of discussion and learning happening on [the mailing list](http://groups.google.com/group/openpnp).
 That should be your first stop for help.

 # Part Configuration